 Required HTC application materials are incorporated into the Application Checklist in the Multifamily Customer Portal (Portal), including the Intent to Apply, which is due in advance of the application.
-The Multifamily Application Instructions: Consolidated RFP and HTC Round 1 and 2 and the Scoring Guide provide comprehensive resources for these application materials and submittal instructions.
-The Multifamily and Housing Tax Credit application materials can be found in the Portal and on Minnesota Housing's Application Resources and Tax Credits webpages (www.mnhousing.gov).
+The Multifamily Consolidated RFP Standards and the Scoring Guide provide comprehensive resources for these application materials and submittal instructions.
+The Multifamily and Housing Tax Credit application materials can be found in the Portal and on Minnesota Housing's Application Resources and Housing Tax Credits webpages (www.mnhousing.gov).

-If a Minnesota Housing multifamily first mortgage and/or deferred loan are sought in conjunction with the HTC application, many HTC forms and submissions are identical to the forms and submissions required for other Minnesota Housing funding sources under the Consolidated Request for Proposals (RFP) or open pipeline.
+If a Minnesota Housing multifamily first mortgage and/or deferred loan are sought in conjunction with the HTC application, many HTC forms and submissions are identical to the forms and submissions required for other Minnesota Housing funding sources under the Multifamily Consolidated RFP or open pipeline.

-A complete application must be submitted no later than each of the application due dates in order to be considered for selection, within the applicable competition.
+A complete application must be submitted no later than each of the application due dates in order to be considered for Selection, within the applicable competition.

-Minnesota Housing will base its selection decision upon the application and attachments received on the application due date.
+Minnesota Housing will base its Selection decision upon the application and attachments received on the application due date.
 Minnesota Housing reserves the right, in its sole discretion, to request additional information or deem an error related to an application to be immaterial.

 No project may be divided into two or more projects during a single funding round to receive HTCs.
 Multiple applications, determined by Minnesota Housing to be one project, will be returned to the applicant and all fees forfeited.
-Minnesota Housing will consider factors such as, but not limited to, ownership entities, general partnerships, sponsor relationships, and location of project, if a contiguous site, to determine if a multiple application exists.
+Minnesota Housing will consider factors such as, but not limited to, ownership entities, general partner/managing members, sponsor relationships and location of project, if a contiguous site, to determine if a multiple application exists.